qormiman/xirja-backend/PROGRESS.md

 - No "Trip summary" screen yet to land on once every store's fully checked off in Shopping mode — the checked-off state itself now persists (see above), but there's nothing that celebrates/summarizes finishing the whole trip across every store.
-- EAS build → sideloadable Android `.apk` for a permanent personal install — not started (third and final of the three agreed steps, once Shopping mode's persistence is confirmed on Snack).
-Needs `app.json`/`eas.json` config, an app icon/splash, an Expo account, and running `eas build`.
+(Task #7 of the gap-closing list below.)
 - The price-correction workflow (`user_price` table, site-vs-mine trust logic) — designed in the prototype and spec, not ported to real code.
+  (Task #11 of the gap-closing list below.)
 - Legal / Terms-of-Service review for each chain — flagged as overdue in the original spec, no evidence it's been done.
 - The LIDL / crowdsourced-pricing product decision — still explicitly